 The Ultimate FAQ on How to Cook Lobster

-Boiling can cause a bit of a mess, and with steaming there is less boil overs.
-Generally, boiling helps cooks more evenly, and is best if you’re doing more than 4 lobsters.
+Boiling can cause a mess, and steaming reduces boilovers.
+Generally, boiling helps cook more evenly and is best if you’re cooking more than four lobsters.
 Refer to our infographic in the article for a deep dive into the pros and cons of each.

-The best way to tell is by using an instead read thermometer and it should read between 135-140 degrees F. You usually tell a Lobster is cooked when the shell is full red.
-The meat will become a creamy white color all the way through with no translucency.
+The best way to tell is to use an instant-read thermometer, which should read between 135 and 140 degrees F. You usually tell a Lobster is cooked when the shell is fully red.
+The meat will become creamy white all the way through with no translucency.

 Lobsters come in just about every color but red.
-The shade varies a little from lobster to lobster, but they are a dark blue-green or a greenish brown-black color uncooked.
+The shade varies slightly from lobster to lobster, but they are a dark blue-green or a greenish brown-black color when uncooked.
 On rare occasions, one is landed that is orange, yellow, or blue.
 The lobster’s color is caused by pigments in the shell.
-When the lobster is cooked, all of the color pigments are masked except the red background color.
+When the lobster is cooked, all color pigments are masked except the red background color.
 Learn more about how lobsters get their colors.

 The hard red substance is the roe or the eggs of the female lobster.
-It is also called the coral because of the deep red color.
-The roe will be black and will appear gelatin-like if your lobster is under-cooked.
+It is also called coral because of its deep red color.
+The roe will be black and will appear gelatin-like if your lobster is undercooked.
 It is edible but can also be rinsed out.
 Learn more about what’s inside a lobster.

 The green substance is the liver, also known as tomalley.
 It can be rinsed out of the cooked lobster.

-Lobster needs to always be cooked to the safe temperature of 145 degrees F, including when you’re reheating the lobster.
-At this temperature, any not-so-friendly bacteria are killed (note: only works for fresh lobster — if the lobster’s been dead for long, or cooked more than 2-3 days ago, no amount of heat can fix that).
+Lobster must always be cooked to the safe temperature of 145 degrees F, including when it is reheated.
+At this temperature, any not-so-friendly bacteria are killed (note: This only works for fresh lobster — if the lobster’s been dead for long or cooked more than 2-3 days ago, no amount of heat can fix that).

 This is the lobster’s blood or cooked/congealed hemolymph proteins.